urbanogilson/lavandula/readme.md

 **Lavandula** is a lightweight, fast, and intuitive C web framework designed for building modern web applications quickly.
 It focuses on simplicity, performance, and productivity, providing all the essentials without the bloat of heavier frameworks.

-### DEVELOPMENT NOTICE

-Currently, there is no way to just include the framework in a project.
-This is something being worked on.
-If you still want to test and use the framework, you can delete everything in `main.c` and just start writing your application stuff in there, for now.

-The CLI will not be of much use for you at the current stage.

 ## Example

 ```c